Bob Markley

-Robert H. Markley (August 29, 1935 – September 9, 2003) was an American singer-songwriter and record producer who co-founded the psychedelic rock band, The West Coast Pop Art Experimental Band, in the late 1960s, and became one of the most controversial figures that emerged from the era.
+Robert H. Markley (August 29, 1935 – September 9, 2003) was an American singer-songwriter and record producer who co-founded the psychedelic rock band The West Coast Pop Art Experimental Band, in the late 1960s, and became one of the most controversial figures that emerged from the era.

 Early life

 Markley was the adopted son of an oil tycoon.
-He became a law graduate, and then, a local television persona for the Oklahoma programming, Oklahoma Bandstand in 1958.
+He became a law graduate, and then a local television persona for the Oklahoma programming, Oklahoma Bandstand in 1958.
 He performed in several college bands and by 1960, started a decade-long music career.

 Early music career

-In 1960, Markley moved to Los Angeles to pursue a music career.
+In 1960 Markley moved to Los Angeles to pursue a music career.
 He was signed by Warner Bros.
 Records to release his first single, "Will We Meet Again", paired with "Tia Juana Ball", which was distributed in late 1960.
-Markley sang, and played bongos.
+Markley sang and played bongos.
 By late 1961, another single emerged on the same label, "Summers Comin' On", backed by "It Should Have Been Me".
 All of the songs were either written or co-written by Markley with composer Baker Knight, who later wrote "Shifting Sands" for The West Coast Pop Art Experimental Band on their second album, Part One, in 1967.
 Markley's solo career, however, stalled after the singles met with very little success.
-These rare compositions which rested in obscurity for decades were re-distributed on the 2011 compilation album, The West Coast Pop Art Experimental Band Companion.
+These rare compositions rested in obscurity for decades until they were included on the 2011 compilation album, The West Coast Pop Art Experimental Band Companion.

-Before the end of 1965, Markley was introduced by his friend Kim Fowley, to a band, Laughing Wind.
+Before the end of 1965 Markley was introduced by his friend Kim Fowley, to a band, Laughing Wind.
 The band performed at a concert that also included The Yardbirds, which took place in Markley's mansion in Los Angeles after The Yardbirds could not book any other performance.
 Many directors and musicians including Jeff Beck and Jim McGuinn of The Byrds were also present as guests in the sizable gathering.
 The Laughing Wind comprised Markley's future bandmates Michael Lloyd, Danny Harris, and Shaun Harris.
 Markley was less concerned about the band's actual performance than he was with the crowd a rock band brought, particularly young women.
 His obsession with young girls would be part of Markley's personality that would directly affect his later music.
 Markley proposed that he join and fund the band.
 The group reluctantly accepted Markley's offer, and The West Coast Pop Art Experimental Band was formed.